List of highest-grossing films in the Philippines: Top 20 films

-Note: All figures are in Philippine Peso.

 High-grossing films by year

 Local films

-The table below shows the top 10 highest-grossing Filipino films in the Philippines based from data gathered by Box Office Mojo and other reliable sources:
+The table below shows the top 10 highest-grossing Filipino films in the Philippines based on their worldwide gross, which includes both domestic (Philippines) and international box office earnings.
+For some local films, official figures for domestic and international earnings have not been disclosed.
+The figures are derived from data provided by Box Office Mojo and other reliable sources.
+The figures are not adjusted for inflation.

-Note: All figures are in Philippine Peso.
+Note: All figures are in Philippine peso.

+The tables below are records and milestones for Filipino films.

+Foreign films

+The table below shows the top 10 highest-grossing foreign films in the Philippines based on data from Box Office Mojo.
+The figures are not adjusted for inflation and are provided in USD, as reported by Box Office Mojo.
+Converted to PHP based on the exchange rate at the time of each film's release in the Philippines.

 Box-office number-one films by year

 The following are the highest-grossing box-office films (local and foreign films combined) per year: